berarma/new-lg4ff/README.md

 `$ sudo dkms install /usr/src/new-lg4ff`

-Installing the module won't load it into memory.
-You'll have to load it manually or update your initramfs image and reboot.

 When using DKMS the module will be installed as `hid-logitech` so it automatically replaces the old module.
 Once loaded, it will be displayed as `hid-logitech-new` though.